-- 36.1 A notice of a motion must be provided in writing and in the prescribed form of a Motion Memorandum, to the Clerk.
-Motions submitted directly for Council consideration must include a mover and a seconder. - 36.2 In order for a notice of motion to be included on an agenda, it must be delivered to
+36.1 A notice of a motion must be provided in writing and in the prescribed form of a Motion Memorandum, to the Clerk.
+Motions submitted directly for Council consideration must include a mover and a seconder.

-- the Clerk via clerks@burlington.ca by the Wednesday, the week the agenda is prepared, no later than 12:00 pm (Noon).
-When establishing the annual meeting calendar, the Clerk shall identify corresponding motion deadline dates through their report to Council. - 36.3 Submitted motions will be reviewed as per form for completeness and template conformity and by the Clerk, and then reviewed by the CAO to ensure the motion is in accordance with the approved Code of Good Governance and Council Staff Relations Policy. - 36.4 Where it is deemed necessary to not delay the consideration, a motion may be introduced without notice by Committee or Council by way of a successful two-thirds vote of the members present to waive notice. - 36.5 A notice of motion, with a mover and a seconder, may be introduced by the mover on the floor during the notice of motion section at a regular meeting of Council for consideration at a subsequent meeting. - 36.6 Copies of the Notices of Motion that have been read out at a Council meeting shall be distributed to Members at the first available opportunity by the Clerk.
+- 36.2 In order for a notice of motion to be included on an agenda, it must be delivered to the Clerk by the Wednesday, the week the agenda is prepared, no later than 12:00 p.m. - 36.3 Submitted motions will be reviewed as per form for completeness and template conformity and by the Clerk. - 36.4 Where it is deemed necessary to not delay the consideration, a motion may be introduced without notice by committee or Council by way of a successful two-thirds vote of the members present to waive notice. - 36.5 A notice of motion, with a mover and a seconder, may be introduced by the mover on the floor during the notice of motion section at a regular meeting of Council for consideration at a subsequent meeting. - 36.6 Copies of the notices of motion that have been read out at a Council meeting shall be distributed to Members at the first available opportunity by the Clerk.